luckyrobots/maya2mujoco/README.md

 ## Tips & Troubleshooting

-- If the server window prints "Dropped N frames", Maya is advancing faster than the sim steps; consider `latest` mode in `server.py`.
 - If no motion appears:
   - Verify actuator names printed on server startup match your mapping entries
   - Check `XML_PATH` and that the viewer opened successfully